eebmagic/CS_4641_Project_Code/index.md

 This project aims to predict housing prices of counties in the United States given demographic data and discover relevant correlations using supervised machine learning with the American Community Survey of 2015 and the Zillow Rent Index, which tracks the median housing price per square foot of a given area.

+## Data Collection and Preprocessing
+Two different datasets from Kaggle were selected in this analysis -- the 2015 U.S Census and the Zillow Rent Index.
+To clean these

+First, we need to preprocess the data, which includes both numerical and categorical variables.
+For numerical data, we should normalize the values, and for categorical data, we can try simple integer encoding or one-hot encoding depending on the variable.

 ## Methods
 Our problem is a regression problem, where we attempt to approximate the relationship between independent variables (population, etc.) and a dependent variable (median rent).

-First, we need to preprocess the data, which includes both numerical and categorical variables.
-For numerical data, we should normalize the values, and for categorical data, we can try simple integer encoding or one-hot encoding depending on the variable.

 Next, we need to learn a mapping from the input features to the output.
 There are many approaches we can choose from for this regression task.
 From linear approaches, we can experiment with simple linear regression, Lasso regression, and GLMs like Gamma regression.
 Among non-linear approaches, we can try support vector regression and feedforward neural networks, and we can also use additional input features generated from non-linear transformations of original inputs with the linear methods.
 Afterward, we can compare training time and performance of these various approaches, and we can probe the trained models to see what features are particularly informative of the output.